simonyiszk/minidemod/README.md

 Read like this:

 <tt>rtl_sdr (acquires samples) | minidemod-wfm (demodulates) | sox (low pass filter + decimation) | mplayer (audio output) </tt>

+To run it, you will need a Linux box with <tt>rtl_sdr tcc sox mplayer</tt> installed.

 ##Authors